Explosion At House Causes Road Closure In Area

-An explosion that has caused extensive damage to a home in Northern Westchester has caused the closure of a stretch of Route 100 (Saw Mill River Road).
+An explosion that has caused extensive damage to a home in Northern Westchester led to the hourslong closure of a stretch of Route 100 (Saw Mill River Road).

 The closure, following the incident that happened around 5 p.m.
 Monday, Aug.
-5, is between the north end of Hidden Hollow Lane to the south end of Hidden Hollow Lane.
+5, was between the north end of Hidden Hollow Lane to the south end of Hidden Hollow Lane.
+The roadway reopened just before 8 p.m.

 The explosure, which occurred at a residence in the 300 block of Route 100, was reportedly in the garage.